thunderbird/webext-examples/manifest_v2/quickfilter/readme.md

 ## Filter

-This extension uses the `mailTabs`, and `messages` APIs being implemented in [bug 1499617](https://bugzil.la/1499617), [bug 1488176](https://bugzil.la/1488176), and the `menus` API to add a *Filter* context menu to the message list which can set certain quickfilter settings.
+This extension uses the `mailTabs` API, the `messages` API and the `menus` API to add a *Filter* context menu to the message list which can set certain quickfilter settings.

-These APIs are in an early stage of development, and this could break at any time.
-It also ideally would  appear on the context menu instead of as a toolbar drop-down, but that functionality doesn't exist yet.